sgtaziz/tl-lcd-linux/README.md

 # TL LCD Linux

-`tllcd-linux` is a Rust service that replaces the Windows-only L-Connect runtime for Lian Li TL Wireless LCD fans.
+`tl-lcd-linux` is a Rust service that replaces the Windows-only L-Connect runtime for Lian Li TL Wireless LCD fans.
 It handles the full USB+wireless handshake, DES header generation, and continuous streaming of videos or images to the LCD panels on Linux.

 ## Features